 Former Chief Justice of India

-Madhukar Harilal Kania enrolled as an advocate on the 1st November 1949.
-He mostly practiced in civil suits and commercial matters at the Bombay High Court and the Bombay City Civil Court.
-He was appointed as the Assistant Government Pleader for the State of Maharashtra in the City Civil Court Bombay on 5th December 1964, and later became the Government Pleader on 16th January 1967, till 1969.
+Madhukar Harilal Kania enrolled as an advocate on November 18th 1949.
+He mostly practised in civil suits and commercial matters at the Bombay High Court and the Bombay City Civil Court.
+He was appointed as the Assistant Government Pleader for the State of Maharashtra in the City Civil Court Bombay on December 5th 1964 and later became the Government Pleader on January 16th 1967, till 1969.

 Justice Kania worked on cases concerning constitutional law, property law, direct-taxation, service matters, and tenancy matters.

 In MC Mehta v.
-State of Tamil Nadu, was a public interest litigation concerning child labour..
+State of Tamil Nadu, was public interest litigation concerning child labour.
 Relying on Articles 39 and 45 of the Constitution, Justice Kania said that children could not be employed in factories dealing with hazardous items.
-Further, even if grown up children wanted to work because of unfortunate economic conditions, they could only be involved in packaging and not manufacturing - provided that the children were kept away from the manufacturing area.
+Further, even if grown-up children wanted to work because of unfortunate economic conditions, they could only be involved in packaging and not manufacturing - provided that the children were kept away from the manufacturing area.
 He also gave directions in the judgment to improve the quality of life of children employed in factories.